mathieuHa/GEHackatonApp/Advanced Manufacturing challenge/README.md

 - alpha = 1 if (Yrealized - Yestimate) < 0
 ```

-Hint: you can implement a gradient descent model search with this error function using Pytorch or Tensorflow for a gradient descent.
+Hint: you could implement a gradient descent model search with this error function using Pytorch or Tensorflow.

 ### How to access the dataset?